Our tours

 Discover.

-Book one of our tours now.
-Braunschweig is today a major European center for science and research.
-The city also looks back on almost a thousand years of history.
-A city tour offers countless exciting discoveries.
-As your personal and certified tour guides, we will take you on a journey through time, where you’ll not only marvel at the famous sights but also delve into the lesser-known corners that define the true character of this city.
+Today, Braunschweig is an important European centre for science and research.
+However, the city also looks back on almost a thousand years of history.
+A city tour offers you countless exciting discoveries.
+As your personal and certified tour guides, we will take you on a journey through time, where you will not only marvel at the famous sights, but also delve into the lesser-known corners that make up the true character of this city.

 From majestic medieval buildings to modern cultural institutions, Braunschweig combines tradition and modernity in a unique way.
 Whether you are a lover of history, architecture or art, our aim is for you to leave our interesting city not just as a tourist, but as a friend, enriched with unforgettable memories and new insights.

-The historical city tour through the city centre provides an insight into the exciting and eventful history of the Lion City.
-Brunswick was first mentioned in a document almost 1000 years ago and around 850 years ago Henry the Lion, Duke of Saxony and Bavaria, and his wife Matilda of England made the city their residence.
-We stroll through medieval alleys and discover the traces of the Hanseatic merchants and the Guelphs at historic places, who have shaped Brunswick over the centuries.
+The classic.
+Our historical city tour through the city center offers insights into the fascinating and eventful history of the Lion City.
+Braunschweig was first documented almost 1000 years ago, and around 850 years ago, Henry the Lion, Duke of Saxony and Bavaria, and his wife Matilda of England made the city their residence.
+We stroll through medieval alleyways and discover traces of the Hanseatic merchants and the Welf dynasty, who shaped Braunschweig for centuries, in historic squares.

 We offer our city tours in German, English and Spanish.